White magic: how to propagate snowdrops

 The ‘chips’ are then soaked in a fungicide solution for 20 minutes and placed in a sealed container with a layer of vermiculite above and below.
 The boxes are placed straight into a large propagator in darkness and held at 21°C for 12-14 weeks, during which time they will all be checked every few days – pieces that show any sign of infection will be immediately discarded before the rot can spread.

 After this they are ready for their first potting up, into 9cm square pots.
 These young bulbs are kept frost free for their first winter.
 Ultimately, flowering-sized bulbs ready to take their rightful place in the collection are housed in aquatic baskets plunged into sharp sand in cold frames – this allows the snowdrops’ annual root system to roam freely beyond the confines of the pot, while keeping all the cultivars safely segregated (bulbs tend to roam in the open ground).
-The ‘reservoir’ effect of plunging the pots, combined with the high rainfall in Carlisle, mean that the snowdrops never have to be irrigated.
+The ‘reservoir’ effect of plunging the pots, combined with Cumbria's high rainfall, mean that the snowdrops never have to be irrigated.

-The MacLennans used to grow their snowdrops in a John Innes mixture leavened with grit, leaf mould and perlite, but after a successful trial they are now making a transition to bulb compost manufactured by Dalefoot – an organic and peat-free compost produced sustainably in the Lake District that contains locally sourced sheep’s wool and bracken.
+The MacLennans used to grow their snowdrops in a John Innes mixture leavened with grit, leaf mould and perlite, but after a successful trial they are now making a transition to bulb compost manufactured by Dalefoot Composts – an organic and peat-free compost produced sustainably in the Lake District that contains locally sourced sheep’s wool and bracken.
 As well as being fertile enough to sustain a pot of snowdrops without feeding for a couple of seasons, the compost is also light – a crucial consideration when maintaining a collection on such a considerable scale.
 The bases of the bulbs are placed on a layer of sharp sand within the compost and re-potted at a maximum interval of three years.
 All the propagation and re-potting must take place during the snowdrops’ dormancy, between May and September.

-How to propagate snowdrops
+How to propagate snowdrops: step by step guide

-After removing the top quarter of the bulb (cutting parallel to the root-plate), make the first longitudinal cut to divide the bulb into two equal pieces.
+Step 1: After removing the top quarter of the bulb (cutting parallel to the root-plate), make the first longitudinal cut to divide the bulb into two equal pieces.

-Bulbs can be divided into four, eight, 16 or 32 equal pieces (‘chips’) of bulb, ensuring each has a portion of the root-plate attached.
+Step 2: Bulbs can be divided into four, eight, 16 or 32 equal pieces (‘chips’) of bulb, ensuring each has a portion of the root-plate attached.
 Margaret seldom divides a bulb into more than eight chips as smaller divisions take longer to reach flowering size.

-For twinscaling, further longitudinal incisions may be made to divide the chips into separate bulb ‘leaves’ or ‘scales’, with the blade perpendicular to the axis of the ‘chip’ of bulb.
+Step 3: For twinscaling, further longitudinal incisions may be made to divide the chips into separate bulb ‘leaves’ or ‘scales’, with the blade perpendicular to the axis of the ‘chip’ of bulb.

-Soak propagules in a fungicide solution for 20 minutes and place in a sealable container on a bed of vermiculite.
+Step 4: Soak the propagules in a fungicide solution for 20 minutes and place in a sealable container on a bed of vermiculite.
 Add a covering layer of vermiculite then seal the box and keep it somewhere dark at 21°C. Check every few days for rot, but after 12-14 weeks they should be ready to pot up.